 What a Tier 2 licence suspension means

-The Home Office has the power, among other punitive measures, to suspend your sponsor licence and your permission to employ migrant workers where it is alleging your organisation has failed to comply with its duties as a licensed sponsor and is in breach of the immigration rules.
+The Home Office has the power, among other punitive measures, to suspend your sponsor licence and your permission to employ migrant workers where it is alleging your organisation is in breach of the immigration rules by failing to comply with its duties as a licensed sponsor.

-During any period of suspension you will not be able to assign any certificates of sponsorship and will be prohibited from sponsoring new migrant workers.
+During the period of suspension, the organisation will not be able to assign any certificates of sponsorship and it will be prohibited from sponsoring new migrant workers.
 Your business will be removed from the public register of sponsors for the duration of the suspension period.

 The impact of the suspension on existing Tier 2 visa employees’ status will be determined by the outcome of the Home Office’s investigations.

 You must continue to comply with all sponsor duties throughout the period of suspension.
-If your licence is due to expire during this period, you must still apply to renew it if you want to retain it in the future.
+If your licence is due to expire during this period, you must still apply for renewal if you wish to extend your licence validity.

-What do to if you are subject to a Tier 2 licence suspension?
+What do to if you are facing a Tier 2 licence suspension

 Having received the notification, you will need to act quickly.
 You will be given a deadline of 20 working days by which date you must have responded to the Home Office.

 You must not ignore the letter.
-Failure to respond will almost certainly result in further action being taken against your organisation.
+Failure to respond will almost certainly result in further action being taken against your organisation, which could include revocation of the licence.

 The notification letter will detail the grounds for suspension, which you must address carefully and in detail in your response to the Home Office.